 Newry, Mourne and Down District Council is undertaking various heritage regenertion projects across the district.

 Warrenpoint Municipal Park Heritage Lottery Fund Regeneration Project

-Following an £850,000 grant from the Heritage Lottery Fund's Parks for People Programme, Warrenpoint Park was beautifully restored and reopened in 2018, boasting a comprehensive upgrade of facilities and a year round programme of special activities and events which are promoted through Newry Mourne and Down social medial channels.
+Following an £850,000 grant from the Heritage Lottery Fund's Parks for People Programme, Warrenpoint Park was beautifully restored and reopened in 2018.
+The Park had a comprehensive upgrade of facilities and npw hosts a year- round programme of special activities and events, which are promoted through Newry Mourne and Down social medial channels.

-The bandstand and pavilion have been beautifully restored and host regular events, the park also has a new children's play area and multi use games area which are free to use.
+The bandstand and pavilion have been beautifully restored and host regular events, the park also has a new children's play area and multi-use games area, both of which are free to use.

 Green Flag Award

 The park achieved a Green Flag Award in 2019 and 2020 which is a benchmark award from Keep Northern Ireland Beautiful to recognise and reward the best green spaces in the country.

 Warrenpoint park is one of just six parks in Northern Ireland to have received an additional Green Heritage award in recognition of its rich history and heritage.